 Registered Massage Therapists (RMT) in BC have the highest level of Massage Therapy education in North America.
 They are educated and trained to accurately assess and treat with techniques that include massage and manual therapy, joint mobilization, rehabilitative exercises and patient education.
 They focus their treatment on the soft tissues of the body, including muscles, connective tissue, tendons, ligaments and joints.

 All of our RMT’s have completed a diploma program and are in good standing with the College of Massage Therapy of BC.
-All of our RMTs have a minimum 5 years of clinical experience.

 What to Expect from your Pelvic Floor Physiotherapy Assessment